idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueWhoTopic.md

 - I'm a hunter of the night, not quite like you.
 - I'm a vampire like you, who has enjoyed long travels through Tamriel.
 - I'm just an Altmer who has traveled Tamriel for a long time.
+- I'm just an ordinary citizen reacting to the world around him.